cj-chua/TMDBMovies/README.md

 # Notes
 - When developing the app my main focus is on responsiveness.
 I've made sure that remote api calls don't interfere with the UI.
-- I've used UserDefaults as the persistent storage.
+- I've used `UserDefaults` as the persistent storage.
 It's not the best choice but it gets the job done for this challenge, since the data we're trying to persist is just a bunch of booleans.
 If we were to scale it I would probably go for core data or sqlite database.
 Personally I prefer https://github.com/groue/GRDB.swift as I've had experience using it.
 - There are many ways to pass data around in an app.
-Let me know if is a better approach!
+Let me know if there is a better approach!